We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-jnk +1 point · about 6 years ago
+jnk +1 point · over 6 years ago

 Sorry, sleeptech.
 My wording was sloppy.
 I was referring to sustained desaturation, where a patient dips low and stays there for longer periods of time.
 That gets fixed at a lower PAP treatment pressure than what it takes to fix sleep.
 You don't stop titrating once the several-minute long desaturations are fixed, for example.
 I am NOT referring to the transient desats that lab equipment reports to indicate an event.
 Those events are often too quick or subtle for home-use oximeters to effectively detect and report anyway.